gasevi/pyreclab/README.md

 $ make
 ```

-By default, PyRecLab will be compiled for *Python 2.7*.
+By default, pyRecLab will be compiled for *Python 2.7*.
 If you want to build it for *Python 3.x*, you can execute the following steps:

 ```sh
 $ cd pyreclab